pacak/bpaf/README.md

 ## Fast compilation time

 Library aims provides a small number of components that can be composed in a multiple ways on user side.
+Runtime performance is not an end goal since it's usually fast enough to take a tiny fraction of whole program runtime while compiling

 # Compared with clap

 Clap:
-- stringly typed value: `"v"` in declaration must match `"v"` in usage
+- Uses stringly typed values: `"v"` in declaration must match `"v"` in usage
-- magical single purpose function: `occurrences_of`
+- Uses specialized functions: `occurrences_of`
-- compile time panic if number of occurances is too much
+- No generic way of handle unexpected values diring parsing

 ```ignore